Key Points

 If you have a molar pregnancy, your provider does a procedure called dilation and curettage (also called D&C) to remove the molar tissue (tissue from the tumor) from the lining of your uterus.
 After your procedure, your provider regularly measures your hCG levels until they’re normal.
 Your provider may want to check your hCG levels for 6 months to 1 year to be sure there’s no molar tissue in your uterus.
 Your provider may recommend that you not get pregnant during this time.
 Being pregnant changes your hCG levels and makes it hard to detect molar tissue.

-If after a D&C molar tissue is still growing in the uterus, it can cause a condition called persistent GTD.
-About 1 in 5 women (20 percent) has this condition after a molar pregnancy, usually after a complete molar pregnancy.
+If tissue still grows in the uterus after a D&C molar, it can cause a condition called persistent GTD.
 Persistent GTD can be treated with hysterectomy or chemotherapy.
 A hysterectomy is surgery to remove your uterus.
 Chemotherapy is medicine used to treat cancer.
 In rare cases, you may get a cancer-causing form of GTD called choriocarcinoma.
 This condition is treated with several kinds of cancer medicines.

 More information